Office Wiring For Your Move or Remodel

 Printers, Scanners, and Multi-Function Copiers

 Do you plan on having a copier area for shared access to products such as printers, copiers, fax machines, and scanners?
-If you have a copier, it likely requires an internet connection.
-So, you’ll want to plan accordingly.
+If you have a copier, it likely requires an internet connection, so you’ll want to plan accordingly.

 Woman at office MFP